NAlocal512/noagendastream-mirror/README.md

 ### Run

 By setting some env vars
-you can set the passwords like so:
+you can set the username and passwords, change where the logs go, and change the ports like so:

 ```
 docker run \